telus/tds-core/packages/PriceLockup/PriceLockup.md

 - Use `topText` and `bottomText` props to provide additional information
 - Align the currency sign to the right when displaying prices in French
 - Use `strikethrough` prop for price savings comparison
-  - If using `strikethrough` prop, it must be accompanied by corresponding `accessibilityText` to be used by screen readers
+  - If using `strikethrough` prop, it must be accompanied by corresponding `a11yText` to be used by screen readers
   - `strikethrough` price must be smaller than the discounted price

 ### Strikethrough Usage Criteria

 - Usage: To visually show a discounted price next to a non-strikethrough price
 - Placement: Must be placed in close proximity to the product
-- If using `strikethrough` prop, it must be accompanied by corresponding `accessibilityText` to be used by screen readers
+- If using `strikethrough` prop, it must be accompanied by corresponding `a11yText` to be used by screen readers

 <img src="price-lockup_annotated.png" alt="price lockup annotated example" style="width: 100%; " />